 National Social Care Category Strategy

-We are now pleased to launch our social care category strategy.
+Our social care category strategy was launched in October 2015.
 The focus of the strategy is to establish guidance in key areas and act as a conduit for sharing best practice.

 Model Standing orders for Social Care